Caring for Your Landscape After Heavy Snow

-Here’s what to look for as snow melts and temperatures fluctuate.
+Here’s what to look for — and what to leave alone — as the snow melts.

-Fresh snow actually plays an important role in protecting plants during winter.
-It acts like an insulating blanket, helping stabilize soil temperatures and shielding roots from freeze–thaw cycles.
-Perennials, shrubs, and even newly planted trees benefit from this natural protection.
+It may look dramatic, but fresh snow actually helps your landscape.
+Snow acts as an insulating blanket, stabilizing soil temperatures and protecting roots from freeze–thaw cycles.
+Perennials, shrubs, and newly planted trees often benefit from consistent snow cover.

-Problems tend to arise not from the cold itself, but from weight, breakage, and access — especially when snow piles up.
+Problems tend to come not from the cold itself, but from weight, breakage, and increased access for wildlife when snow piles up.

 As snow begins to melt, take a slow walk through your landscape and look for: